 GAAP requires that certain components of net assets relating to permanent differences be reclassified between financial and tax reporting.
-For the year ended March 31, 2014, such reclassifications decreased paid-in capital and accumulated net investment loss by \$214,745.
+For the year ended March 31, 2015, such reclassifications reduced paid-in capital and net investment loss by \$118,622.

-NOTE 2-INVESTMENT ADVISORY AND DISTRIBUTION AGREEMENTS AND OTHER TRANSACTIONS WITH AFFILIATES
+NOTE 2- INVESTMENT ADVISORY AND DISTRIBUTION AGREEMENTS AND OTHER TRANSACTIONS WITH AFFILIATES

 Pursuant to an Investment Advisory Agreement, the Advisor, Perkins Capital Management, Inc. ("Perkins") provides investment services for an annual fee of 1.00% of average daily net assets of the Fund.
-For the year ended March 31, 2014, Perkins earned \$118,890 and waived \$98,106 in investment management fees.
-At March 31, 2014, the Advisor was due \$1,498.
+For the year ended March 31, 2015, Perkins earned \$105,971 and waived \$72,133 in investment management fees.

-Perkins has contractually agreed to waive its fees and reimburse the Fund for expenses until July 31, 2015 in order to limit operating expenses to 2.00% of daily average net assets of the Fund.
+Perkins has contractually agreed to waive its fees and reimburse the Fund for expenses in amounts that limit the Fund's total operations expenses of 2.00% of average daily net assets until July 31, 2014 and to 2.25% of average daily net assets through July 31, 2016.
 Fund operating expenses do not include interest, taxes, brokerage commissions, acquired fund fees and expenses, other expenditures capitalized in accordance with generally accepted accounting principles, and any other expenses not incurred in the ordinary course of the Fund's business ("extraordinary expenses").
 Perkins may recoup any waived amount from the Fund pursuant to this agreement if such reimbursement does not cause the Fund to exceed existing expense limitations and the expense reimbursement is made within three years after the year in which the Advisor incurred the expense.

-The total amount of recoverable reimbursements as of March 31, 2014 was \$298,931 and expires as follows:
+The total amount of recoverable reimbursements as of March 31, 2015 was \$297,665 and expires as follows:

 The Fund has adopted a Distribution Plan (the "Plan") in accordance with Rule 12b-1 under the 1940 Act, providing for the payment of distribution and service fees to the Advisor as Distribution Coordinator of the Fund.
 The Plan provides that the Fund may pay a fee to the Advisor at an annual rate of up to 0.25% of average daily net assets of the Fund in consideration for distribution related services.
-For the year ended March 31, 2014, there were \$29,723 in 12b-1 expenses incurred.
+For the year ended March 31, 2015, there were \$26,493 in 12b-1 expenses incurred.

-Commonwealth Shareholder Services, Inc. ("CSS"), the administrative agent for the Fund, provides shareholder, recordkeeping, administrative and bluesky filing services.
-CSS earned \$28,617 in administrative fees for the year ended March 31, 2014.
+Commonwealth Shareholder Services, Inc. ("CSS"), the administrative agent for the Fund, provides shareholder, recordkeeping, administrative and blue-sky filing services.
+CSS earned \$30,000 in administrative fees for the year ended March 31, 2015.

 First Dominion Capital Corp. ("FDCC") acts as the Fund's principal underwriter in the continuous public offering of the Fund's shares.
-For the year ended March 31, 2014, FDCC received no commissions or underwriting fees.
+For the year ended March 31, 2015, FDCC received no commissions or underwriting fees.

 Commonwealth Fund Services, Inc. ("CFSI") is the Fund's transfer and dividend disbursing agent.
-CFSI earned \$20,210 for its services for the year ended March 31, 2014.
+CFSI earned \$19,520 for its services for the year ended March 31, 2015.

 Commonwealth Fund Accounting ("CFA") is the Fund's accounting agent.
-CFA earned \$25,000 for its services for the year ended March 31, 2014.
+CFA earned \$25,000 for its services for the year ended March 31, 2015.

-Certain officers and/or an interested trustee of the Fund are also officers and/or director of FDCC, CSS, CFA and CFSI.
-The Law Offices of John H. Lively and Associates, Inc., a member of The 1940 Act Law Group $^{\text{TM}}$, serves as legal counsel to the Trust.
-John H. Lively, secretary of the Trust, is the owner of the Law Offices of John H. Lively and Associates, Inc, but receives no special compensation from the Trust or the Fund for serving as an officer of the Trust.
+Certain officers and/or an interested trustee of the Fund are also officers and/or directors of FDCC, CSS, CFA and CFSI.
+The Law Offices of John H. Lively and Associates, Inc., a member of The 1940 Act Law GroupTM, serves as legal counsel to the Trust.
+John H. Lively, Secretary of the Trust, is the owner of the Law Offices of John H. Lively and Associates, Inc., and Cynthia D. Baughman, Assistant Secretary of the trust, is counsel with The Law Offices of John H. Lively and Associates, Inc. Mr. Lively and Ms. Baughman receive no special compensation from the Trust or the Fund for serving as an officer of the Trust.

-NOTE 3-INVESTMENTS
+NOTE 3- INVESTMENTS